-As I write this series I realize there is no right or wrong way to handle sweets and other non-nutritious items in a family’s diet.
-While research gives us some clues, it does not spell out exactly how to raise kids to have a healthy outlook on sweets.
+There is no right or wrong way to handle sweets and other non-nutritious items in a family’s diet.
+While research gives us some clues, it does not spell out exactly how to raise kids to have a healthy relationship with food.
 I hope that by explaining the research, interviewing experts and presenting real-life stories, I can help you decide what is best for your family.

-Instead she says, “It pays to be realistic.”
+Instead, she said, “It pays to be realistic.”
 Something she describes as “compromising without feeling compromised.”

 She always tried to have her kids understand where she’s coming from instead of presenting things as black and white.
 And sometimes she used subtlety.